MahmoudMabrok/QuranyApp/README.md

 ```

 - **Display HizbQurater**
-I create function to count and diplay hizbQuarter info but faced challenge of determine the first and right time to display it.
+I create function to count and display hizbQuarter info but faced challenge of determine the **first** and **right time** to display it.
-so it made a SQL Query to get StartIndex of pages that contain first HizbQuarter.
+so it made a **SQL Query** to get startIndex of pages that contain *first HizbQuarter*.

 ## Mistakes & Learn

-- I have a crash app on real device but app work correctly on emulator so I used a **crashReporter library** and it generates a report after check I found problem was with *primaryColor* that it has a *aplha value* so I removed alpha and app work correctly
+- The app have crashed  on real device but app work correctly on emulator so I used a **crashReporter library** and it generates a report after check I found problem was with **primaryColor** that it has a **alpha value** so I removed alpha and app work correctly.

-- got error whrn build release app after use retrofit so i added some rules for proguard
+- got error when I built release app after use **retrofit** so I added some rules for **proguard**

 ```
 # Retrofit does reflection on generic parameters.
 InnerClasses is required to use Signature and
 # EnclosingMethod is required to use InnerClasses.